 The CAA of 2005 identified a variety of opportunities throughout the CA for the potential installation of public art.
 Various sites were identified including: Robert Dyas Yard, the traffic island at the top of Downing Street and Gostrey Meadow.
 Additional sites have also been identified outside but adjacent to the CA including the roundabout at the end of West Street.
-There is also potential for temporary installations throughout the town.
+There is also potential for temporary installations throughout the town including a permanent plinth that may allow for various temporary installations throughout the year.